-At the moment, I have my main battery bank in the container feeding a distribution block in the house, which feeds a few low-power items as well as the Power Booster, which feeds a second distribution block, which feeds four radios.
-Each distribution block has a small LED Voltmeter.
-The Solar Controller and the Power Supply (on a timer) feed the battery side distribution block to charge the batteries.
-I also have a smaller battery in the house that helps keep the voltage drop along the 55ft-long wire to a minimum when transmitting.
+At the moment, I have my batteries in the containers feeding a distribution block in the house, which feeds a few low power items as well as the Power Booster, which feeds a second distribution block which feeds four radios.
+The Solar controller and the power supply (on a timer) feed the battery side distribution block to charge the batteries.